LangStream/documentation/configuration-resources/data-storage/cassandra.md

 ```

-You are required to provide the following parameters:
+Required parameters:
-- contact-points: the addess to connect to Cassandra
+- contact-points: the address to connect to Cassandra
 - loadBalancing-localDc: the datacenter to connect to

 Optional parameters: